 - The current research does suggest that the scalability challenge to four mandatory e-learning courses is likely to impact quality without significant resourcing (Barbour, 2009, 2010, 2011, 2012, 2013; Barbour & LaBonte, 2014, 2015, 2016, 2017, 2018; Barbour & Stewart, 2008).

-- No other Canadian province or territory has any form of e-learning requirement and only six US states have some form of online learning graduation requirement, typically only for one online course (Kennedy, 2018).
+- Only Ontario requires students to earn two e-learning course credits to graduate grade 12.
+No other Canadian province or territory has any form of e-learning requirement and only six US states have some form of online learning graduation requirement, typically only for one online course (Kennedy, 2018).

 - Michigan Department of Education reported a four-year graduation rate of 74.33% in the first year of mandatory e-learning, but saw an increase each subsequent year (see https://www.mischooldata.org/Other2/DataFiles/StudentCounts/HistoricalGradDropout.aspx).

-- A four-course requirement for all secondary students in the province would mean an increase from 50,000-60,000 students in e-learning to over 600,000 taking e-learning courses (Ontario Ministry of Education, 2019)
+- A two-course requirement for all secondary students in the province would mean an increase from 50,000-60,000 students in e-learning to over 300,000 taking e-learning courses (Ontario Ministry of Education, 2019)

-- The existing system would need to scale by more than 10 times requiring a significant investment in technology access and connectivity and a 10-fold increase in local supports (see http://new.canelearn.net/repost-ontario-e-learning-graduation-requirement-scalability/).
+- The existing system would need to scale five-fold requiring a significant investment in technology access and connectivity and a requisite increase in local support (see https://canelearn.net/repost-ontario-e-learning-graduation-requirement-scalability/).

 Barbour, M. K. (2009).
 State of the nation: K-12 online learning in Canada.
 Vienna, VA: International Council for K-12 Online Learning.
 Retrieved from https://k12sotn.ca/wp-content/uploads/2016/09/StateOfTheNation2009.pdf